 A diminutive but magnificent horsewoman, she led the field for the Blue Ridge Hunt (VA) for fifteen years, while in her sixties and seventies, on a succession of bold, grand jumping horses, some off the timber racecourses.
 She knew her country, knew how the foxes ran, and what I remember best is how she led her field at a steady hand-gallop, at an even pace, whether over fences or in the open, keeping us in touch with hounds in a lovely and seductive rhythm.

 She never raised her voice, but spoke in her soft New Zealand accent, always with a touch of a smile, an inquiring arch of her eyebrows, maintaining an eye contact as expressive as her words.
-She didn’t suffer fools, however, and could flay them with a quiet single-sentence opinion.To read more, a subscription is needed: Click here to subscribe
+She didn’t suffer fools, however, and could flay them with a quiet single-sentence opinion.To read more, a subscription is required.
+Log in or click here to subscribe.